fenago/data-science/lab_guides/Lab_1.md

 algorithms, including supervised and unsupervised, as well as regression and classification.
-We had a quick introduction to Python and how to manipulate the main data structures (lists and dictionaries) that will be used in this book.
+We had a quick introduction to Python and how to manipulate the main data structures (lists and dictionaries) that will be used in this course.

 Then we walked you through what a DataFrame is and how to create one by loading data from different file formats using the famous pandas